NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 Using `callPackage` does not only follow `nixpkgs` conventions, making your code easy to follow for experienced Nix users.
 It also gives you some things for free:

 1. parametrized builds
-2. overridable builds
+2. overrideable builds
-3. robust implementation of large interdependent package sets
+3. cleaner implementation of large interdepending package sets